imyashkale/portfolio/docs/index.md

 ### Full Stack Software Engineer

 **<a href="https://www.simsol.in" target="_blank">SimSol Technologies And Services Private Limited</a>** - Mumbai, India (August 2019 to September 2022)

+At SimSol Technologies, focused on advancing Indian banking through technology, I specialized in developing sophisticated web applications using Golang and VueJS.
+My work, notably in improving processing efficiency and developing key microservices, aligned with the company's mission for robust, scalable banking solutions.

 **Web Application Development:**